satishdotpatel/satishdotpatel.github.io/_posts/2023-12-26-openstack-magnum-capi.markdown

 ### Install magnum and capi driver

 Install magnum-capi driver on your magnum container.
 (I have already deployed kolla-ansible with magnum).
-In following steps I will install magnum-capi driver inside magnum containers.
-This step can be different according your deployment tools.
+In following steps I will install a magnum-capi driver inside magnum containers.
+This step can be different according to your deployment tools.

-In kolla-ansible you need to add following config to allow calico cni.
+In kolla-ansible you need to add the following config to allow calico cni.

 ```
 $ cat /etc/kolla/config/magnum.conf